meshulam/PushQ/README.md

 I've been using this to link to a 1-question Google form with a question like "How many pushups have you done today?"
 This way you can easily collect data on your progress, too!

-My theory is that this simple pushed question *(PushQ, get it?)* workflow acts as a virtual coach, making you dread the prospect of recording a lack of progress when notification time comes around.
+My theory is that this simple pushed question workflow *(PushQ, get it?)* acts kind of like a virtual coach.
+You might just look forward to reporting your progress at your "appointment"... or dread the prospect of recording a lack of progress when notification time comes around.
 Too crazy to work?
 Perhaps.
 Give it a try and see.

+=== Potential future improvements
+* Sound!
+* Less crappy-looking icons
+* Configurable sound/vibration/icon per task
+* More flexible time settings: weekdays only, multiple times per day, etc.